 Sift together the flour, baking soda, salt, and cocoa in a separate bowl.

 Add the half the flour mixture to the butter, then half buttermilk.
 Repeat, and stir all ingredients are just combined.
+Stir in the red food coloring.

 Pour into your prepared cake pans or use a medium cookie scoop to place batter into your lined cupcake pans.